peranakanfrancis/MyBetterWeb/_posts/2018-12-30-chatbot-automation.markdown

 date:   2018-12-30 12:12:12
 ---

-"I would certainly recommend MyBetterWeb and their A.I chatbot to anyone who has a customer facing website, the software is functional, easy to use and can only help your business improve its customer service." - <a href="https://domhimalaya.com" target="_blank"><i>Dom Himalaya Hotel</i></a>
+"I would certainly recommend MyBetterWeb and their A.I chatbot to anyone who has a customer facing website, the software is functional, easy to use and can only help your business improve its customer service." - <a href="https://m.balthalimountainresort.com" target="_blank"><i>Balthali Mountain Resort</i></a>

 - The customer loves it because it respond within a few seconds.
 - They engage with the hotel in a live and contextual way.